aruZeta/QRgen/README.md

 - Supports all EC (Error Correction) levels: `L`, `M`, `Q` and `H`.
 - Supports `numeric mode`, `alphanumeric mode` and `byte mode`.
 - Supports printing a QR code on your terminal via standard output.
-- Supports printing a QR code to SVG, with custom colors, rounded alignment patterns and rounded data modules.
+- Supports printing a QR code to SVG, with custom colors, using circles, etc.

 ## Usage